firefly-iii/firefly-iii/readme.md

 ## Acknowledgements

 Over time, [many people have contributed to Firefly III](https://github.com/firefly-iii/firefly-iii/graphs/contributors).
-I'm grateful for their your support and code contributions.
+I'm grateful for their support and code contributions.

 The Firefly III logo is made by the excellent Cherie Woo.